the-ocf/cdklightbox/README.md

 ## Installing

-Head over to [Releases](https://github.com/the-ocf/cdklightbox/releases) and download the package for your operating system.
+Head over to [Releases](https://github.com/the-ocf/cdklightbox/releases/latest) and download the package for your operating system.

+Mac M1 - Use the `arm64.dmg` release.
+Download and run to install.
+Mac Intel - Use the `.dmg` release.
+Download and run to install.
+Windows - Use the `.exe` release.
+Download and run to install.
+Linux - Use the `.AppImage` release.
+Download, `chmod +x` to execute.

 ## Using